darinz/DL/03_Learning_Process/04_optimization_algorithms.md

 > **Did you know?**
 > Most deep learning problems are not convex, so optimizers must navigate a complex loss landscape with many local minima and saddle points.

+> **Annotation:** The choice of optimizer can make or break your training.
+Some are better for certain problems or architectures than others.

 ---

 ## Gradient Descent Fundamentals

+> **Annotation:** Gradient descent is the foundation of all deep learning optimization.
+Variants like SGD, momentum, and Adam build on this basic idea.

 ### Basic Gradient Descent